opengreenenergy/DIY-Solar-Power-Meter/README.md

 ### Step 2: Tilt Zero
 Keep the device level and save the zero tilt position.

-### Step 3: Tilt 90 Degree
+### Step 3: Tilt Reference
-Keep the device vertical and save the 90 degree tilt reference.
+Keep the device vertical and save the tilt reference position.

 ### Step 4: Compass Calibration
 Rotate the device slowly so the magnetometer offset can be calculated.

-All calibration values are stored in EEPROM.

 ---